buildkite/docs/pages/pipelines/managing_log_output.md

 To set up a private build log archive storage:

 1. Create an Amazon S3 bucket in *us-east-1* location (the only region that is currently supported).
->📘 SSE-S3 Encryption Support
-> We don't support SSE-KMS encryption for customer log buckets, only SSE-S3.

 2. Provide *read* and *write* access permission policy for the Buildkite's AWS account `032379705303`.

     Here's an example policy that contains an Amazon S3 bucket configuration with Buildkite's account number in it.
 Replace `my-bucket` and `my-prefix` placeholders with your Amazon S3 bucket information: